AdobeDocs/dynamic-media-classic.en/help/using/upgrade-faq.md

 +++

 +++**Do I have to update my production URLs?**
 No. Adobe continues to use the [!DNL Dynamic Media Classic] publishing and delivery infrastructure as-is in the [!DNL Dynamic Media] solution.
-The benefit of this approach is that you do not have to change any production URLs on your Web pages, therefore minimizing the risk and effort of migration to [!DNL Dynamic Media].
+The benefit of this approach is that you do not have to change any production URLs on your Web pages, therefore reducing the risk and effort of migrating to [!DNL Dynamic Media].

 +++

 +++**Will I have to rewrite API integrations and other automation scripts?**
 No. Adobe continues to use the [!DNL Dynamic Media Classic] publishing and delivery infrastructure as-is in the [!DNL Dynamic Media] solution.
 In addition, all assets are replicated over to [!DNL Dynamic Media Classic].
-The benefit of this approach is that you do not have to rewrite any API-based integrations or automation scripts, therefore minimizing the risk and effort of migration to [!DNL Dynamic Media].
+The benefit of this approach is that you do not have to rewrite any API-based integrations or automation scripts, therefore reducing the risk and effort of migrating to [!DNL Dynamic Media].

 +++

 +++**Will I have to make changes or redevelop my custom viewers?**
 No. Adobe continues to use the [!DNL Dynamic Media Classic] publishing and delivery infrastructure as-is in the [!DNL Dynamic Media] solution.
-The benefit of this approach is that you can continue to use your custom-built viewers, therefore minimizing the risk and effort of migration to [!DNL Dynamic Media].
+The benefit of this approach is that you can continue to use your custom-built viewers, therefore reducing the risk and effort of migrating to [!DNL Dynamic Media].
 +++

 +++**How do I migrate my settings (such as Image Presets, video encodings) to [!DNL Dynamic Media]?**